surftemp/usgs/README.md

 ### *dataset*

-The following dataset is of primary interest
+The following datasets are of primary interest

 Name | Catalog | Dataset
 --- | --- | ---
 Landsat 8 OLI/TIRS Collection 1 Level-1 | EE | LANDSAT_8_C1
+Landsat 8 OLI/TIRS Collection 1 Level-1 | EE | LANDSAT_OT_C2_L2
+Ecostress                               | EE | ECOSTRESS_ECO1BRAD

 This library was built with the above dataset targetted.
 The default behaviour may be sufficient for other datasets,